cjdd3b/fec-standardizer/README.md

 ## Questions or comments

+At best, I'm an amateur when it comes to a lot of the techniques used here.
+I'm sure I made some mistakes and did some stupid things.
+If so, I'd love to hear about them!

 If you have any questions or comments, feel free to leave them in the wiki or contact chase.davis@gmail.com.
 Thanks for your interest!